RuralNative/Handsy-FSL-Tutorial-Application/docs/ARCHITECTURE_DOCUMENTATION.md

 - **UI Layer**: This layer is responsible for presenting information to the user and handling user interactions.
 It includes Activities, Fragments, and Views.
 - **Data Layer**: This layer is responsible for handling data operations.
 It includes Repositories, Data Sources, and Entities.

+The mobile application implements the standard **Jetpack Compose Navigation** implementation and principles to manage the navigation functionalities of the application which will be explained in depth later in the documentation.

 The application uses the **Room Database** for local database storage, further utilizing other Android Architecture Components such as ViewModel and LiveData for managing and observing in a lifecycle-conscious manner.

 The mobile application is designed to work **OFFLINE**.